Whiting Refinery: History

+The "Inferno at Whiting"

+On the morning of 27 August 1955, several explosions occurred at a hydroformer at the Whiting Refinery, producing a mushroom cloud visible from 60 miles away and heat intense enough to melt nearby train cars.
+Flying projectiles damaged many of the surrounding homes, while 3-year-old Ricky Plewniak was killed in his sleep after a 10-foot steel pipe tore through the roof of his bedroom.
+By the time the last of the fires was finally extinguished on 4 September, the damage was estimated to be in excess of $10 million.

 Modernization project

 In 2012 BP undertook a $14B modernization project at Whiting to remove older, less efficient equipment and to install state-of-the-art pollution controls to emissions which will "reduce harmful air pollution that can cause respiratory problems such as asthma and are significant contributors to acid rain, smog and haze, by more than 4,000 tons per year."

 The new Gas Oil Hydrotreater and Coker with a reconfigured distillation unit.
 The new Pipestill 12 unit which was upgraded with a coker to handle the heavier Western Canadian Select crude oil was built to increase energy security in the Midwest by replacing lighter crude oil with heavier crudes.

 Mechanical problems and shut down

 In August 2015 the most important unit of the Whiting refinery, capable of handling 240 thousand barrel per day and known as 12 pipe still, was shut down - reportedly due to holes found in piping, "disrupted markets throughout the region."
 The price of oil in Oklahoma fell and the price of gasoline in the USA Midwest increased.
 The price of Western Canadian Select, the heavy crude oil from western Canada refined at the Whiting refinery, fell to $20/bbl - its lowest price in nine years, causing the Canadian oil to be redirected into oil storage at the Oklahoma storage hub.
 An oil buildup at the Cushing hub is causing a spread between the price of the North American oil (known as the WTI) and the European price (known as Brent).
 That spread has averaged about $6 for 2015.
 During 2013 when the 12 Pipe Still unit was upgraded to handle the heavier Canadian crude oil, the WTI-Brent spread increased to over $20.
 As of August 2015, the Cushing oil hub is at 80% of its 71-million-barrel capacity, rising at the rate of about 1 million barrels a week.

 In August 2022, the Whiting refinery was shut down after a fire broke out at the refinery.